A guide to the Navigation Protection Program’s application and review requirements

 - A mine or mill or quarry (including all metals, pulp or paper or other materials)

 - An industrial or nuclear facility, smelter or tannery

 - A military base, training area, or test area

 - An international bridge, interprovincial bridge, or bridge over the St. Lawrence Seaway

-Before submitting a Notice to the Minister, owners are strongly encouraged to contact the Canadian Environmental Assessment Agency, the National Energy Board or the Canadian Nuclear Safety Commission (as appropriate to your project), if there is potential that any component(s) of the project meet the conditions of a Designated Project under CEAA 2012.
+Before submitting an application to the Minister, owners are strongly encouraged to contact the Canadian Environmental Assessment Agency, the National Energy Board or the Canadian Nuclear Safety Commission (as appropriate to your work), if there is potential that any component(s) of the work meet the conditions of a designated project under the IAA.

-The federal government has a legal duty to consult Aboriginal groups when its conduct has the potential to adversely impact Aboriginal or Treaty rights.
-If your project triggers the legal duty to consult with Aboriginal groups, you may need to provide detailed information necessary to ensure consultations are adequate.
+The federal government has a legal duty to consult Indigenous groups when its conduct has the potential to adversely impact Aboriginal or Treaty rights.
+If your work triggers the legal duty to consult with Indigenous groups, you may need to provide detailed information necessary to ensure consultations are adequate.
 Transport Canada will notify you if consultation is required.

 Order in Council exemption

 There are several prohibitions under the CNWA that can warrant an Order in Council exemption:

 - Throwing or depositing floating materials likely to interfere with navigation in any navigable water or that flows into any navigable water (e.g., disposal of waste from logging activities);